-Found 30 - 40 results of 165 programs matching keyword "boil water with ice activity"
+Found 30 - 40 results of 168 programs matching keyword "boil water with ice activity"

+In this webcast from Antarctica, we meet up with Ted Scambos, a glaciologist from the University of Colorado and the National Snow and Ice Data Center.
+Adelie penguins contemplate the water near a photographer at a crack in the ice.
+In this live webcast, we look deeper into the film 'Ice People.'
+We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.
 In this program Ice Stories crew member Ron Hipschman speaks with Paul Ponganis, who studies emperor penguins.
 Hear from marine biologist Dr. Stacy Kim, who uses a small camera-equipped remotely operated vehicle (ROV) to investigate the bottom-dwelling creatures under the sea ice.
 Join Exploratorium Senior Scientist Paul Doherty as he shows us a demo related to Antarctic ice!
 Paul demonstrates how using Antarctic ice can help tell us what the temperatures of the earth's oceans were, thousands of years ago.
 We speak to Robin Bell from the AGAP (Antarctic Gamburtsev Province) expedition.
 This is the first systematic study of our planet's last unexplored mountain range.
 This webcast was our first this season, and we had some technical difficulties.
 The POLENET project installed their newest high-precision GPS system on Deverall Island, Antarctica.
 These GPS systems tell scientists how much the ground underneath the ice sheet is moving upward.
 This has important implications on the movement of the West Antarctic Ice Sheet and its interplay with the rock below.
 Learn more about it in this audio report from correspondent Kelly Carroll.
 In this audio dispatch, correspondent Jack Walter describes his first week at the team's field camp on the West Antarctic Ice Sheet.
 Hear about their research on lakes under the glaciers and get a slice of life as a remote polar scientist.
-This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.
-In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbræ into the Ilulissat Icefjord.
-Includes time-lapse photography of this massive calving event.
-What controls the speed of Greenland’s big outlet glaciers like the Jakobshavn?
-How do they interact with the climate system?
-And most importantly, what does the future hold for the glaciers of Greenland?
-In this video, glaciologist Mark Fahnestock discusses glacier dynamics and what he hopes to learn through his studies.